vertex-link/visualizer/README.md

 -   **Buffer Streaming**: A key long-term goal for efficient handling of large-scale scenes and data.

 We encourage you to explore the code, examples, and the full documentation to understand the capabilities and future direction of Vertex Link.

+## Composable-like helpers (decorator replacement)

+You can replace update/event decorators with thin, context-aware functions inspired by Vue composables.
+This keeps the OOP style (classes, methods) while avoiding decorators and global singletons.

+Helper location: src/composables/context.ts
+- runWithContext(ctx, fn): enter a context for the synchronous duration of fn.
+- getCurrentContext(strict?): fetch current context (throw if strict and missing).
+- useActor/useComponent/useScene/useEventBus/useProcessor/useService: read from the current context.
+- deriveContext(partial): shallow-merge a new context from the current.
+- withContext(ctx, fn): convenience alias for class methods.

+Example: OOP component using helpers

+import { withContext, useActor, useEventBus } from "./src/composables/context";

+class MyComponent {
+  constructor(public actor: any, public bus: any) {}

+  update() {
+    return withContext({ component: this, actor: this.actor, eventBus: this.bus }, () => {
+      const actor = useActor<{ name: string }>();
+      const bus = useEventBus<{ emit: (e: string) => void }>();
+      // ... your update logic here
+      bus.emit(`updated:${actor.name}`);
+    });
+  }
+}

+Procedural usage:

+import { runWithContext, useProcessor } from "./src/composables/context";

+runWithContext({ scene, processors: new Map([["webgpu", webgpuProcessor]]) }, () => {
+  const p = useProcessor<any>("webgpu");
+  // ... use the processor
+});

+Notes:
+- The helpers are synchronous-scope only.
+If you jump async (e.g., setTimeout/await), re-enter a context around the async callback or pass dependencies explicitly.
+- This is an incremental migration path: you can start by wrapping selected methods with withContext and gradually remove decorators.
+- The helpers are engine-agnostic.
+You control what goes into the context (actor, component, eventBus, processors/services), keeping boundaries clear.